 Texas small business owners typically know that incorporating a business reduces your risks (True.)
 And usually they also suspect incorporation can save taxes, too.
 (Also true.)

-But people often don't know that the process for setting up a small business corporation, also known as an S corporation, requires only three steps:
+But people often don't know that the process for setting up a small business corporation, also known as an S corporation, requires only a small handful of steps

 Step 1: Set Up an LLC or a Corporation